Adobe-Marketing-Cloud/fetch-script/README.md

   console.log('failed', ex);
 });
 ```

+NOTE: timeout option is not supported in the native Fetch API.

 ### Passing Promise implementation, default is window.Promise, make sure you pass custom implementation if the browser doesn't support ES6 Promise.